 However, implementing these authentication features can often create a sluggish user experience.
 That’s why we created Auth0 Guardian, which streamlines this kind of authentication across devices and secures your systems while keeping authentication as lightweight as possible:

 Auth0 Guardian makes multi-factor authentication simple by removing the need for one-time codes.
 Instead, administrators download the app and approve login requests with the tap of a button.
 When you’re dealing with a high volume of login requests, Guardian makes the process more efficient, so you can focus on developing and distributing new features.

-An outsourced identity provider can take the burden of keeping pace with evolving standards and threats off your shoulders.
-When your IT team is busy with daily operations, it can be difficult to create systems that meet your current requirements and are also able to transform based on future priorities.
+However, when your IT team is busy with daily operations, it can be difficult to create systems that meet your current requirements and are also able to transform based on future priorities.

-Auth0 offers its partners 100+ pre-built Rules and Extensions (along with the ability to write original code) that allow you to tailor your user management systems as your needs change.
+That’s where an outsourced identity provider can take the burden of keeping pace with evolving standards and threats off your shoulders.
+Auth0, for instance, offers its partners 100+ pre-built Rules and Extensions (along with the ability to write original code) that allow you to tailor your user management systems as your needs change.

-Rules can enrich user profiles, notify other systems via an API when a specific login occurs, deny access to a white-list of users, and more.
+Rules can enrich user profiles, notify other systems via an API when a specific login occurs, deny access to a white list of users, and more.
 For a full list, see here.

 While the modern connectivity features of today’s cars are a wonderful thing, it also means vehicle security is a lot more complicated than remembering to lock the doors these days.

 There are a whole host of vulnerabilities that the average consumer simply cannot secure.
 And as a result, it’s up to manufacturers to step up and lead the way.